-Vice Chancellor and Director of Athletics Dave Hart named Warlick head coach of the Lady Vols on April 18, 2012, as Summitt stepped into the role of head coach emeritus.
+Vice Chancellor and Director of Athletics Dave Hart named Warlick head coach of the Lady Vols on April 18, 2012, as women's hoops legend Pat Summitt stepped into the role of head coach emeritus.
 In a touching and symbolic gesture the following day at a press conference announcing the changes, Summitt presented her coaching whistle to her long-time aide and former floor general.

-Warlick also was singled out for her performance, which included scoring a top-three recruiting class complete with the nation's No. 1-ranked player in 6-foot-6 Mercedes Russell.
-The members of the Women's Basketball Coaches Association named her the Spalding Maggie Dixon Division I Rookie Coach of the Year.
-She was selected by the A.P. and league coaches as the SEC Women's Basketball Coach of the Year, and members of the Tennessee Sports Writers Association also chose her as TSWA Women's Basketball Coach of the Year.
+Warlick has been recognized personally for her performance.
+In 2013, members of the Women's Basketball Coaches Association named her the Spalding Maggie Dixon Division I Rookie Coach of the Year.
+She was selected by the AP and league coaches as the 2013 SEC Women's Basketball Coach of the Year, and members of the Tennessee Sports Writers Association also chose her as TSWA Women's Basketball Coach of the Year that season.

 After Warlick helped shape the direction of Lady Vol basketball as an assistant on Summitt's staff for more than a quarter of a century, the pupil took on greater responsibility and oversaw daily supervision of the basketball office during the 2011-12 season.
 She also handled a large measure of the media obligations after Summitt's Aug.
 23, 2011, announcement regarding the diagnosis of early onset dementia, "Alzheimer's type."

 Providing an excellent example of how people rally around each other, the Tennessee staff members pulled together remarkably in the face of that adversity.
-The end result was a 27-9 overall record, a league-best 16th SEC Tournament Championship and advancement to the NCAA Regional Final.
+The end result was a 27-9 overall record, an SEC Tournament Championship and advancement to the NCAA Regional Final.

 It's worth noting that Warlick was by Summitt's side, either as a player or an assistant, for 949 of the coach's NCAA-record 1,098 wins and all eight NCAA National Championships.
 Her value to the program has been evident for some time, as she had held the role of associate head coach since the 2005-06 campaign.